RoyLuoNanjing/react-student-life-UK-achievements/README.md

 # A British culture-based Collection Game implemented by React + AWS serverless technology
+### I created this to encourage Chinese students who study in the UK to actively go out to explore this new world
 Here is the link:http://my-student-project.s3-website.eu-west-2.amazonaws.com/

 ## Log in (Username:dearmanager, Password : Thankyou123!)